halfer53/winix/README.md

 ![C/C++ CI](https://github.com/halfer53/winix/workflows/C/C++%20CI/badge.svg) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![CodeFactor](https://www.codefactor.io/repository/github/halfer53/winix/badge/master)](https://www.codefactor.io/repository/github/halfer53/winix/overview/master)

-Winix is a minimal, hobbyist, educational and UNIX-style Operating System for the Waikato RISC Architecture Microprocessor (WRAMP).
+Winix is a minimal, hobbyistic, educational and UNIX-style Operating System for the Waikato RISC Architecture Microprocessor (WRAMP).
 It is a hybrid kernel with usability and performance in mind.
 Winix is mainly inspired by Minix1, which is the OS I learnt when I was in university.

 Winix includes full-featured kernel with process and memory management, in-memory file system, exception control and user space bourne shell with interactive command line.
 Yes, you can even play snake on it by typing ```snake``` in the command line